Environmental Consulting

 NFPA Standards

 The National Fire Protection Association (NFPA) developed a number of consensus standards to address the dangerous consequences of explosions caused by fire and combustible dust.
 In this specific situation, the traditional trio of elements needed for a fire - fuel, heat and oxygen - are combined with dispersion of dust particles in sufficient quantity and concentration, and confinement of the dust cloud to create a catastrophic combustible dust explosion.
-Two of the elements are difficult to eliminate: oxygen (within air), and confinement of the dust cloud (within processes or buildings).
-However, the other three elements can be controlled to a significant extent.

-The NFPA consensus standards are designed to provide guidance on dust explosion prevention and mitigation by controlling fuel sources (combustible dust), ignition sources, and dispersion of dust particles.
+The NFPA standards are designed to provide guidance on dust explosion prevention and mitigation by controlling fuel sources (combustible dust), ignition sources, and dispersion of dust particles.
 OSHA announced the National Combustible Dust Emphasis Program in 2008 and updated it in 2015 to address combustible dust.
 OSHA does inspect for combustible dust and issues fines.
 Generally, the General Duty Clause is cited, as there are Industry Standards available (NFPA) that detail the risks, hazards, and mitigation of the risks to facilities and employees.

 Combustible dust is not covered by the OSHA PSM standard.
 The OSHA PSM standard (29 CFR 1910.119) is restricted to flammable gases and liquids.
 However, the process of evaluating and mitigating the hazards of combustible dust is very similar to PSM.
 In fact, NFPA 652-required elements are similar to a number of PSM elements.